 “Wow”.
 One word was sufficient to summarise our first impressions of Knockinaam Lodge.
 I don’t know whether it was Jon or I who’d said it.
 It didn’t matter, we were both thinking it.
-The hotel was a welcome sight at the end of a long drive from London .
+The hotel was a welcome sight at the end of a long drive from London.
 We’d left the motorway many miles before, and the last few hours had been spent first on B-roads, and then country lanes as we’d neared the hotel.
 Then, there it was.
 Welcome to Knockinaam Lodge hotel in Dumfries and Galloway on the west coast of Scotland.

 The Lodge itself is grand without being imposing – the kind of country house that has been frequented by the British elite for centuries.
 The Knockinaam Lodge history is very interesting.
 It was built as a hunting lodge in 1869 and has attracted visitors ever since.
-Sir Winston Churchill and General Eisenhower held a secret meeting here during WWII to formulate D-Day plans and Knockinaam is said to be the inspiration for Richard Hannay’s hideaway in John Buchan’s classic adventure thriller The Thirty-Nine Steps.
+Sir Winston Churchill and General Eisenhower held a secret meeting here during WWII to formulate D-Day plans and Knockinaam Lodge hotel is said to be the inspiration for Richard Hannay’s hideaway in John Buchan’s classic adventure thriller The Thirty-Nine Steps.

 History abounds, but we were both more concerned with the present as we checked in and were led to our room.
 Plush carpets and elegant wallpapers contribute to the atmosphere of understated luxury that resonates throughout the hotel.
 With only 10 rooms in the whole hotel, it’s safe to say that each guest receives plentiful attention from the friendly staff.
 Knockinaam Lodge is reminiscent of a grand family manor, with a panelled bar and drawing room, not to mention the Michelin-starred restaurant where guests can enjoy some of the finest cuisine available in Scotland.